 Self-Guided Tour of the Path of History!

-Take yourself on a tour of the Path of History with this informative map and cellphone tour.
+Take yourself on a tour of the Path of History by following the yellow tiles in the sidewalk or with this informative map and cellphone tour.
 The map and tour point out important adobes and structures such as Colton Hall, Custom House Plaza, Pacific House and the Golden State Theatre.

 Notable Historic Buildings

 The Royal Presidio Chapel is the oldest structure in Monterey, constructed by the Spanish government in 1794.
-It is the first architect-designed building in California.
+It’s also the first architect-designed building in California.

 The original portion of the Robert Louis Stevenson House dates from the late 1830s.
 Here the author reportedly began his classic tale of adventure, Treasure Island.